 You can apply for Housing Benefit if;

-- you or your partner are state pension age
+- you and your partner are both pension age

 - you live in temporary accommodation

 - you live in supported accommodation